nlhomme/pytgvoip/README.md

 # Python based Telegram VOIP calls

 ## Warning:
-Despite the v1.0 release, the tgcall.py script has not been fully tested the script seems to work since it show no error and connection is notified to Telegram, but I havent been able to make a call (yet).
+Despite the v1.0 release, the tgcall.py script has not been fully tested.
+The script seems to work since it show no error and connection is notified to Telegram, but I havent been able to make a call (yet).

 ## Build with Docker
 ```